 Kids in the Forest...and Out of the Classroom

-Kids in the Forest will expand upon the already successful Forest Classroom program started by the Wenatchee Valley Museum and Cultural Center.
-Partners for this program include: Wenatchee Valley Museum and Cultural Center, Sustainable Forestry Initiative, Washington State SFI Implementation Committee, Columbia Breaks Fire Interpretive Center, North Central Washington Forest Health Collaborative, Office of Superintendent of Public Instruction, and The Wildfire Project.
+Kids in the Forest expanded upon the already successful Forest Classroom program started by the Wenatchee Valley Museum and Cultural Center.
+Partners who have supported this program include: Wenatchee Valley Museum and Cultural Center, Sustainable Forestry Initiative, Washington State SFI Implementation Committee, Columbia Breaks Fire Interpretive Center, North Central Washington Forest Health Collaborative, Project Learning Tree Washington, the Office of Superintendent of Public Instruction, Wenatchee Art Education Consortium, Chelan County Fire District #1, WA Department of Natural Resources, US Forest Service, Mission Ridge Ski Area, Chelan-Douglas Land Trust, and The Wildfire Project.

 To learn more contact Amanda Newell at email@example.com or (509) 436-1601.

 Although educators are excited to have a program that offers their students field experiences, their approach is to take the classes to the sites and allow the site personnel to provide all the education and experiences.
 This is OK if their only goal is to get the kids excited about being there and to pick up a few bits of interesting information; but it poses a few challenges: